Barrier Reef Orchestra is a product of North Queensland Ensembles Inc.

 March this year had a Russian theme and the sold out concert at Riverway was conducted by our artistic patron, Richard McIntyre and featured 2011 Australian Concerto and Vocal Competition winner Edwina George playing the Prokofiev Violin Concerto No. 2.
 It also had a small harp solo played by a special guest and international harpist Sebastien Lipman in the Nutcraker Suite by Tchaikovsky.

-A bonus concert was as recent as this last week when the Orchestra played the 1812 Overture at the Kapyong Day Official Parade along with the 1RAR Band and live cannons at Lavarack Barracks.
+A bonus concert was when the Orchestra played the 1812 Overture at the Kapyong Day Official Parade along with the 1RAR Band and live cannons at Lavarack Barracks.

 In 2010 we appointed a paid part time manager; this has now run for two years and has proven most beneficial.
 Our first manager Andrew Ryder resigned after the October concert due to other work commitments and he has been replaced by Sally Frewen-Lord.
 I wish to thank Andrew for his great contribution to the year’s success.
 Our publicity has improved over the year with both the presentation and numbers of posters and banners increasing.
 The use of reuseable banners re-branded for each concert is proving to be a big saving.